karthikpasupathy/astro-nano/src/content/blog/our-present-is-already-dystopian/index.md

 ---
 title: "The present we live is already dystopian"
-description: "If you’re scared of AI and robots, you should take a pause.
-Because, we are our biggest threat."
+description: "Don't be scared of AI and robots.
+We are our biggest threat."
 date: "Nov 13 2024"
 canonical_url: "https://medium.com/@karthikpasupathy/the-present-we-live-is-already-dystopian-20cb1bf2d57d"
 ---